1Panel-dev/webkubectl/README.md

 ## Integration with api

 # Security
--  Token validation：Each token fetched from api expires after 5 mins, and the token will be invalid immediately after it's used once.
+-  **Token validation**：Each token fetched from api expires after 5 mins, and the token will be invalid immediately after it's used once.
--  Authentication：By default all resources can be accessed without any authentication, to restrict anonymous access, you can enable the  basic authentication of gotty.
+-  **Authentication**：By default all resources can be accessed without any authentication, to restrict anonymous access, you can enable the  basic authentication of gotty.
--  SSL/TLS：By default all traffic between the server and clients are NOT encrypted, we recommend you enable SSL/TLS option of gotty, or you can deploy Web Kubectl behind a proxy and enable SSL/TLS for proxy, please note that the proxy should support WebSocket protocol.
+-  **SSL/TLS**：By default all traffic between the server and clients are NOT encrypted, we recommend you enable SSL/TLS option of gotty, or you can deploy Web Kubectl behind a proxy and enable SSL/TLS for proxy, please note that the proxy should support WebSocket protocol.

 # License